wsammer/Firefox_Cloudfront_Deny/README.md

-# Firefox_Cloudflare_Deny
+# Firefox_Cloudfront_Deny
-On starting Firefox, it connects to many Cloudflare sites and Github as well.
-This shell script tries to deny the connections to the cloudflare and github sites.
+On starting Firefox, it connects to many Cloudfront sites and Github as well.
+This shell script tries to deny the connections to the cloudfront and github sites.

-Refer to https://codeberg.org/sameerw/Firefox_Cloudflare_Deny fpr details
+Refer to https://codeberg.org/sameerw/Firefox_Cloudfront_Deny fpr details